vitwit/matic-jagar/INSTRUCTIONS.md

 export SENTRY2="<sentry-2-IP>" # ex:- export SENTRY2="143.185.336.95"
 ```
 - If you don't have any sentries or have one, you can skip this or export only one IP address.
 - **Note**: By default prometheus metrics are enabled on your nodes on port 26660.
 If you have changed the prometheus port on your node please edit the `~/prometheus.yml` and enter your custom port.
+Please ensure your firewall on sentries enables you to access port `26660`.
 - You can find the script [here](./scripts/install_prerequisites.sh)
 - Execute the script using the following command:
 ```bash